 When we’re talking about mockups, it’s easy to associate themselves with other similar concepts and get wrong ideas.
 While they seem similar to prototyping and wireframing, they are poles apart.

-One of the major differences between prototyping and developing a mockup is they the latter is static.
+One of the major differences between prototyping and developing a mockup design for mobile app is they the latter is static.
 Meaning, you cannot click on a module or a button to expect a response.
 It’s just there.

 While on prototyping, you can click on a button and the relative function would be triggered and you would be shown a response.